Karol-ops2/my-first-github-repository/README.md

 # my-first-github-repository

-README.md file was just edited manuallu
+README.md file was just edited manually

+New line was added locally